Pond Pumps & Building a Waterfall

 pump that require a 208/230V electrical service.
 Designed for larger

-self-priming with a high efficiency impeller and life extending diffuser
+are self-priming with a high efficiency impeller and life extending

-wear ring.
+diffuser wear ring.
 They all have a fiberglass reinforced.
-2” suction and discharge
+2 suction

-ports.
-Single piece corrosion resistant over sized strainer pot and
+and discharge ports.
+Single piece corrosion resistant over sized

 Unique diffuser

-of desired gallon per minute flow rates.
-User friendly drain plugs.
+range of desired gallon per minute flow rates.
+User friendly drain

+plugs.
 All stainless steel hardware.
-These pumps are our favorites as they
+These pumps are our favorites

 The Pond Report has given Pentair Sea Flow High Performance Self-Priming

-that offers the ultimate in efficiency our highest PK 7 rating as
+power that offers the ultimate in efficiency our highest PK 7 rating

-they are simply the best pumps money can buy. .
-These unique external
+as they are simply the best pumps money can buy. .
+These unique

-pond pumps are designed to handle the larger capacity jobs of ponds
+external pond pumps are designed to handle the larger capacity jobs

-or larger aquariums to deliver excellent flow with less friction and
+of ponds or larger aquariums to deliver excellent flow with less

 For best pump performance, install this pump out